Truth & Reconciliation

 - Engineers and Geoscientists BC should ensure the professional development programs currently offered include content dealing with intercultural competency (how to relate to the culture you are providing services to), conflict resolution, human rights, and anti-racism.

 - We call upon the federal government to work with provincial, territorial, and municipal governments, churches, Aboriginal communities, former residential school students, and current landowners to develop and implement strategies and procedures for the ongoing identification, documentation, maintenance, commemoration, and protection of residential school cemeteries or other sites at which residential school children were buried.
 This is to include the provision of appropriate memorial ceremonies and commemorative markers to honour the deceased children.

 - Engineers and Geoscientists BC should develop professional practice guidance for the protection and preservation of all sites which are of cultural significance to First Nations Communities.

 - We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.

 - Engineers and Geoscientists BC should offer professional development seminars for engineering and geoscience professionals on these matters.

 Read Nalaine Morin’s Full Report

-On November 23, 2018, Council approved a pilot program to address the Commission's Calls to Action.
-The pilot program has three components:
+A pilot program to address the Commission's Calls to Action was developed in 2018 which included three components: